 Coming from the sub-Saharan African, they start now to come at Cabañeros Park after spending the winter there.
 During the next weeks it will begin the mating season.
 Those without a partner, we’ll try to find one, and all of them will raise their chicks here until they are ready to begin their journey back to Africa next fall.
 Some of these birds such as the White Stork and the Swallows will be familiar to you.
 Others such as the Black Stork, the Lesser Kestrel, the Red-Necked Nightjar or the Eurasian Golden Oriole maybe not.
 Get closer to the panel to know them better.
 You will see in detail each one and the route they take each year during their migrations.

-If you want to know more about Cabañeros Park’s migratory birds, get closer to the interactive that is in the middle of the room and enjoy the activities that we suggest.
+If you want to know more about Cabañeros Park’s migratory birds, get closer to the interactive that is in the middle of the room and enjoy the activities that the audioguide suggests.
 With the interactive "Birds Migration" you’ll learn many things about seven migratory birds’ routes such as the Booted Eagle, the Short-toed Snake Eagle, the Ratchet and the White Stork as summer birds from Africa, the Crane and the Red Kite, as overwintering birds from Northern Europe and the Black Vulture as a permanent resident in the Park.
 We’ll meet in the next room to discover the meadow in Cabañeros Park in spring.

 6. Spring in the meadow.
 Magnificent on the grass

+Let's continue our visit with the audioguide.
 We are facing one of the most common landscapes in Cabañeros National Park: large areas of grasslands dotted with holm oaks.
 It’s the end of April.
 It's midday and the sun is at its highest point.
 The recent rains and the rising in temperature at this time of year have caused the pasture to look green with a great number of wild flowers.
 The breeding season have begun for many species, the moment where life comes up in every corner of the Park.
 But as inevitable counterpoint, death is also present, so necessary to continue nature’s cycle of life.

 That is what’s happening in the scene you can see in front of you.
 A group of Griffon Vultures are giving a good account of the carrion of a large herbivore, lying dead on the ground for days under a cloud of flies.
 Some of these vultures, with their heads and necks covered with blood, gather around the remains of this corpse while moving in short jumps with their spread wings.
 Others fight against each other to get a good spot in this feast and get the best bites.
 There are no rules in this chaos, the strongest wind almost always.